 Salary negotiation is a sometimes complex and nuanced discussion.
 Here are some common preparations for most salary discussions.

 Budgeting and cost of living

 A good place to start is to consider what your monthly costs will be such as rent, groceries, utilities, transportation and any credit or student loan payments that are due on a monthly basis.
 If you’re relocating, research any differences in cost of living and the rental costs in the area.
 When you add up these expenses, you should arrive at a monthly budget that represents what you need to survive, also known as, your break even point.
-And don’t forget to account for pay deductions which can amount to anywhere between 20-35% of your earnings.
+And don’t forget to account for pay deductions, such as taxes, which can amount to anywhere between 20-35% of your earnings.